Why You Should Deep-Clean Your Mattress: Dust Mites, Mould Spores & Allergies

 You spend roughly a third of your life on your mattress.
 In that time, you shed nearly a gram of skin every night, produce about half a litre of sweat, and breathe out moisture that soaks into the fabric, foam, and fibres underneath you.

-All of that creates a thriving ecosystem you can't see — one that can significantly affect your sleep quality, allergies, and respiratory health.
+All of that creates a thriving ecosystem you can't see — one that affects your sleep quality, allergies, and respiratory health.

 What's living in your mattress